mariesophiet/master_thesis/docs/performance_results/performance_metrics_guide.md

 # PQC Performance Metrics & Results Storage Breakdown <!-- omit from toc -->

 ## Overview <!-- omit from toc -->
-This document provides a comprehensive guide to the performance metrics collected by the project's automated benchmarking tools for Post-Quantum Cryptography (PQC) algorithms using the Open Quantum Safe Project.
-It explains the types of metrics collected and how raw data is structured, parsed, and analysed across different test environments by the automated testing and parsing scripts included in this project.
+This document provides a comprehensive guide to the PQC computational and TLS performance metrics collected by the project's automated benchmarking tools.
+It describes the types of metrics gathered, and how raw test data is structured, parsed, and analysed across different environments using the provided testing and parsing scripts.

-Below is a list of the topics the document covers:
+Specifically, it covers:

-- A background overview of the cryptographic operations used in PQC digital signature schemes and Key Encapsulation Mechanisms (KEMs)
+- An overview of the core cryptographic operations used in PQC digital signature schemes and Key Encapsulation Mechanisms (KEMs)

-- A description of the computational performance metrics gathered by the automated performance testing (gathered using tools in the Liboqs library) and how it is stored and organised within this project
+- A breakdown of the computational performance metrics gathered via Liboqs benchmarking tools, including how these results are stored and organised

-- A description of the TLS performance metrics gathered by the automated testing of OpenSSL's native PQC algorithms and those provided through the OQS-Provider, and how these results are stored and organised
+- A description of TLS performance metrics obtained from testing OpenSSL’s native PQC support and OQS-Provider, along with their storage and processing structure

 ### Contents <!-- omit from toc -->
 - [Description of Post-Quantum Cryptographic Operations](#description-of-post-quantum-cryptographic-operations)